brockwc/SEI-For-UX/README.md

 For example:
 ```
-"What is this arrow suppose to represent on the bottom of the profile page?"
+"What is this arrow supposed to represent on the bottom of the profile page?"
 ```

 ### **Set realistic deadlines, and stick to them.**